 3) Visit the local vineyards

-Ribeauvillé and the Alsace region are known for their excellent wines.
-There are over 7 main types of wine produced in this area so visit a vineyard for a wine tasting.
+The surrounding Alsace region is known for its excellent wines, so this should definitely be on your to-do list.
+There are over 7 main types of wine produced in Alsace so visit a vineyard for a wine tasting.
 Some tastings are offered free, if you propose to purchase a few bottles as a souvenir.

 Frequently Asked Questions